-Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.
+\ Mr. George Zambartas holds a Bachelor of Arts degree in Law and Politics from the University of London's Queen Mary College and has over 20 years experience as a lawyer in England and in Cyprus.

+This over 20 years experience as a lawyer in England and in Cyptus.
 He has extensive experience in shipping encompassing ship financing, maritime claims (including ship arrest), ship management and purchase/sales of ships, including new builds.
 He has been instructed by leading international law firms and banks to provide legal opinions on high value shipping transactions on matters of Cyprus Law.
 He has undertaken ship registration, re-flagging, re-naming and parallel registration in all major registries around the world.